 I finally think I’m getting somewhere with a load of my New York product reviews – it’s only been 5 months!
 Damn wedding planning has meant there’s been little time to pay attention to the new products I’ve been trying.
 One that I’ve kept coming back to over the past few months in the Elf Tone Adjusting Face Primer from the very first use I thought I knew how I felt about this product, but have kept trying it since to make sure my opinions were as I initially decided.

-The only elf stand I came across was very small in a CVS as we were exiting the Empire State Building, post engagement, naturally I had to make Ben check out what CVS was offering in comparison to Duane Reade.
+The only elf stand I came across was very small in a CVS as we were exiting the Empire State Building, post engagement (I’m sure he was happier inside than how he looked in that moment), naturally I had to make Ben check out what CVS was offering in comparison to Duane Reade.
 There couldn’t have been more than 30 items on the whole stand and like every other drugstore I visited the options were picked over and limited.

 Other than a couple of make up brushes the only makeup product I picked up – and my first one from Elf as a brand – was this primer.
 At I think $6 (If I’m remembering correctly!) it was affordable and if it was a let down it wasn’t a big waste.
 In terms of packaging it actually looks pretty nice for a budget product whilst it does feel slightly plasticy – but for $6 you can’t have it all.
 It comes with a nice pump that dispenses just the right amount of product for covering your whole face.